 3. The Ceviche Is Heavenly

-Situated right on the sea, the Islas Ballestas are known for their incredible seafood, and no dish in the area is quite as famous as the ceviche.
+Situated right on the sea, the Paracas District is known for its incredible seafood, and no dish in the area is quite as famous as the ceviche.
 At its purest and finest, Peruvian ceviche is a combination of freshly caught fish, lime juice, and spices.
-The abundance of sea life near these islands makes them the ideal place to sample this delicacy.
+The abundance of sea life in the Paracas District makes it an ideal place to sample this delicacy.